AbhiXverse/Solidity-journey/Day 07/EVM (Opcodes).md

 ADD
 ```
 Explain :
-- Push 2 and 3 onto the
+- Push 2 and 3 onto the stack
+- use ADD to get 5
+- and that's it!

+Gas and Opcodes:

+- Each opcode has a gas cost
+- e.g :
+    - ADD = 3 gas
+    - SSTORE